docksal/sandbox-server/aws-cloudformation/README.md

 1. [Create Access Keys for Your AWS Account Root User](https://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html).
 Keep these keys in a safe place!

 1. [Create SSH key pair or import existing key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair).
-You can skip this step and use `create-ssh-keys/import-ssh-keys` scripts from this repo.
+Or you can use the `ssh-key-create/ssh-key-import` scripts in this repo.

 1. Install on you local PC aws cli tool (for ubuntu run `sudo apt install awscli`)